spencerdavis2000/pricebot/README.md

 npm run start
 ```

-## Deploy to aws lambda with cron as event
+## To deploy to aws lambda with cron as event